Preferred Scientific Name

 International Common Names

-- English: avian infectious laryngotracheitis; avian infectious laryngotracheitis; avian laryngotracheitis
+- English: avian infectious laryngotracheitis; avian laryngotracheitis; laryngotracheitis

 Gallid herpesvirus 1, better known as infectious laryngotracheitis virus (ILTV), is a member of the genus Iltovirus, subfamily Alphaherpesvirinae of the family Herpesviridae (Davison et al., 2009).
-ILTV is a pathogen of the respiratory tract of poultry, producing peracute, subacute and chronic or mild disease outbreaks (Guy and Garcia, 2008).
+The disease was first reported in 1925 in the USA (May and Thittsler, 1925) and was initially termed as avian diphtheria, however, the name was changed to infectious laryngotracheitis (ILT) in 1931 (Guy and Garcia, 2008).
+Subsequently, ILT has been reported worldwide and it remains an important disease.
+ILTV is primarily a pathogen of fowl, although natural infections have also been reported in pheasants and peafowl (Cranshaw and Boycott, 1982).
+Turkey poults may also be infected experimentally (Winterfield and So, 1968).
+ILTV is a pathogen of the respiratory tract, producing peracute, subacute and chronic or mild disease.
 All ages of poultry are susceptible to infection, and mortalities in peracute outbreaks may exceed 50%.
 Respiratory signs predominate, although decreased egg production may also occur in layers.
 Virus persists in a latent state in recovered birds, being shed intermittently.
 Where the virus is present, management often relies on the use of live attenuated vaccines.
 Vaccinal strains also establish latency and can be subsequently shed.
-Vaccinal strains have the potential to revert to virulence, and vaccinated and non-vaccinated birds should therefore not be mixed.
+Vaccine virus reactivation and shedding is well known to occur and has recently been reported in commercial layers (Thilakarathne et al., 2020).
+Vaccinated and non-vaccinated birds should therefore not be mixed.

-The distribution section contains data from OIE's WAHID Interface database on disease occurrence.
-Please see the AHPC library for further information on this disease from OIE, including the International Animal Health Code and the Manual of Standards for Diagnostic Tests and Vaccines.
-Also see the website: www.oie.int.
+The distribution section contains data from OIE's WAHIS database on disease occurrence.
+For more information from OIE, see the website: http://www.oie.int/

 |Animal name||Context||Life stage||System|